Car-free days in the Philippines: History

 In November 2024, Villar City launched its own Car-Free Sundays, which closes a 3 km segment of Villar Avenue from Daang Hari to Amore Avenue (Vista Avenue) for walking, running, and cycling on Sunday mornings.
 A 2.2 to 2.4 km mountain biking trail adjacent to the closed segment was also launched in February 2025.
 Later that month, the Davao City Council passed an ordinance making the entire Davao City Coastal Road in Davao City as car-free on Sunday mornings.
 Cycling activities are allowed along the road's northbound lanes, while running, walking, and jogging are allowed along the road's the southbound lanes.
 Other leisure and fitness activities were then designated at the two parks along the Coastal Road.

 In December 2024, following public consultations conducted by Rappler and the Quezon City government in September 2024, the Quezon City Council passed City Ordinance No. SP-3345 S-2024.
 The ordinance creates a Car-Free, Carefree Sundays initiative along Tomas Morato Avenue and closes the segment from Scout Rallos Street to Don A. Roces Avenue on the first Sunday of each month for activities such as Zumba, jogging, cycling, exercise, and social gatherings.
 In January 2025, the initiative was expanded to take place on every other Sunday.

 In March 2025, Marikina launched its Car-Free Sundays by closing a portion of Gil Fernando Avenue from Bayan-Bayanan Access Road to Guerilla Street and inaugurating a public mural that showcases notable landmarks and personalities, as well as the history and culture of Marikina.

+In August 2025, the Butuan City Council passed SP Ordinance No. 17-019-2025, which closes off sections of major roads in Butuan as car-free on Sunday from morning to evening.
+Dubbed "Ato Ra Kung Domingo" lit.
+'The Sunday is ours', the initiative aims to promote the reclamation of streets as safe and inclusive dynamic public spaces for recreation and community bonding.

+In November 2025, Naga launched its nighttime Carless Sundays along Magsaysay Avenue with fitness activities, street art, and chalk zones.
+Following the success of its first Carless Sunday, the city government announced that succeeding Sundays will have different events, performances, and activities beyond the car-free section of Magsaysay Avenue.